tstatler/doctools/guides/acs/sdks/ios/README.md

     [request addPhotoUIImage:(UIImage *)image paramDict:(NSDictionary *)paramDict];

-If you have more than one photos to send, you can call any of the above methods with a new image.
+If you have more than one photo to send, you can call any of the above methods with a new image.
 Currently only photo update allows multiple photos upload.